rcrowther/django-img/README.md

     registry.register(MediumImage)

 Fill color is defined however the image library handles it.
 Both Pillow and Wand can handle CSS style hex e.g. '#00FF00' (green), and HTML colour-names e.g. 'AliceWhite'.

-### Filter placement and registration
-Files of filter definitions can be placed in any app.
-Start a file called 'image_filters.py' and off you go.

-If you would prefer to gether all filters together in one place, define the settings to include,

-    Image : {
-            'MODULES': [
-                        "siteName",
-            ],
-    }

-Then put a file image_filters.py in the 'sitename' directory.
-If you do this, you should namespace the filters,

-    BlogPostLarge:
-        width : 256
-        height 256

 ### Registering filters